 - Application Form

 - Documentation on the Use of Loan Funds such as Purchase and Sale Agreements, Quotes and Estimates.

 - Collateral Information such as Appraisals, Tax Assessments and Invoices.

 - A Balance Sheet and Profit and Loss Statement and Income Tax Returns for the Business for the last 3 years and Interim Statements no older than 90 days.

 - Resumes of Principals, or Personal Data Sheet (SEED Form).

 - Personal Income Tax Returns for the last 2 years for Principals with 20 Percent or More Ownership.

 - IRS Certification (Form 4506-T) – Please sign; SEED will fill out.

 - Personal Financial Statement (SBA Form 413) – Please fill out or provide a bank form.

-SEED charges a $50 non-refundable processing fee, plus a technical assistance fee of $100 prior to closing and closing costs (variable).
+SEED charges a $50 non-refundable application fee, plus a one point processing fee prior to closing and closing costs (variable).